dwalldorf/owTracker/README.md

 # owTracker - The CS:GO Overwatch tracker

-A tool to persist your CS:GO overwatch cases and gives you some statistics.
+A tool to persist your CS:GO overwatch cases and see statistics of interest.

 # dev setup